trozware/troznet/_posts/2012-08-14-man-reader-1-1-released.md

 guid: /?p=340
 permalink: /man-reader-1-1-released/
 tags:
-  - Man Reader
+  - man reader
-  - Mac
+  - mac
 ---
 The update of [Man Reader][1] to version 1.1 has just become available through the Mac App Store.
 This update has a bunch of [new features][2] &#8211; thanks to everyone who made suggestions.